-Moral Stories, Short Moral Stories for Kids in English – Welcome kids to the section of all time popular “Stories with Moral“.
+Best Moral Stories in English for 2021– Welcome kids to the section of all time popular “Stories with Moral“.
 Great collection of 20+ stories for you.
-These are short stories which are very popular in the world with great moral you should learn.
-Excellent collection of Short stories in english for all our kids.
-Enjoy –
+These are short stories which are very popular in the world with great morals you should learn.
+Excellent collection of Short stories in English for all our kids.
+Enjoy a simple short English story collection offering great learning.
+Every English story included in this collection is short and simple so that it is easy to understand by kids.–

-1) Moral Stories - The Tortoise and The Bird
+1) English Moral Story of- The Tortoise and The Bird

 I guess it’s just like any other nest, but not better than mine. said the tortoise mockingly.
 “You must be jealous of my shell, though.”, he added.
 The bird remained calm for a while and then replied, “On the contrary, my home has space for my family and friends; your shell does not let anyone else stay in it other than you.
 You may have a better house.
 But I have a better home”.